The decision about which workplace pension scheme to choose for your nanny isn’t one that should be taken lightly.

 You may be called upon, at some point in the future, to justify your reasons for choosing your workplace pension scheme.
 Perhaps because your nanny is disappointed with the growth of their pension pot.
 Or he or she discovers that their contributions have been eaten away by charges.

 So, when Tapper’s firm, First Actuarial, set up Pension Playpen to provide help on how to choose a pension they made sure that producing an audit to provide due diligence was taken was a priority, explains Tapper.

 “We decided to build everything we knew about choosing a pension scheme into a computer program.
 This is powered by an algorithm and supported by actuarial certification which we can give to employers who followed the steps to choosing a pension properly.”

-A minimal investment in due diligence ensures not just peace of mind, but the satisfaction that your choice meets the needs of your nanny.
+A minimal investment in due diligence ensures peace of mind and the satisfaction that your choice meets the needs of your nanny.